abhaydee/abhaydee/README.md

 ## WORK

- *  I  work at Softway as a Full Stack Engineer.
+ *  I  work at Softway as a Senior Full Stack Engineer.
 I'm currently working on a from scratch React-Native Full Stack Product at Softway.
 I’m involved in the development of the product using React-Native, Redux, Strapi CMS, Amazon APPSYNC, Amazon Cognito , Amazon S3, Amazon Dynamo DB, AWS Lambda.

 ## SKILLS:-